JEpps2020/readme-generator/Readme.md

 # ReadmeGenerator ![Image of Jasmine's Badge](https://img.shields.io/badge/Readme--Generator-V1.0-blue)

-My Very First Readme Generator title.
+My very first Readme Generator!

 ## Description

-This homework assignment allows me to generate a readme file based upon inputs from the user.
+This is an example of how to create a readme generator.

 ## Table of Contents